Aer Lingus: New York-Dublin flight in U-turn after technical issue

 The airline said it was "arranging alternative travel plans" and would try to ensure all customers travelled "by the evening of 25 December".

-Passenger Kathryn Toolan told RTÉ News, external that she'd heard "five or six big bangs" followed by "big flashes".
+Passenger Kathryn Toolan told RTÉ News, external that she'd heard "five or six quite big bangs" followed by "big flashes".

 "That rocked the plane a bit and everybody was a bit shook up.
 We clearly heard the engine being turned off because it basically went silent on the right side of the plane," she added.